techiesodiq/alx-higher_level_programming/README.md

-#This is a readme file by Sodiq
+#This is a readme file by Sodiq Akanmu